qodirovshohijahon/server-side-development-coursera/README.md

 # sever-side-development-coursera

-This repository dedicated for course which I took [Server-side Development with NodeJS, Express and MongoDB The Hong Kong University of Science and Technology](https://www.coursera.org/learn/server-side-nodejs) from [Coursera.org](https://www.somewebsite.com)
+This repository is dedicated for a course which I took [Server-side Development with NodeJS, Express and MongoDB The Hong Kong University of Science and Technology](https://www.coursera.org/learn/server-side-nodejs) from [Coursera.org](https://www.somewebsite.com)

 **About the course**